 Lunch & Learn Series: Collaborating Across Difference

 Curious about trans-disciplinary work?
 The EarthLab Lunch & Learn series provides a space to learn more about the skills needed to collaborate across diverse fields and communities.
-Come grab some lunch and partake in an interesting conversation with others from various disciplines!
+Bring your lunch and partake in an interesting conversation with others from various disciplines.

 Every second Tuesday of the month, two or more individuals from different disciplines are invited to share lessons from their efforts to collaborate with each other.
 Such partnerships might include artists collaborating with scientists, researchers collaborating with community members, academics collaborating with practitioners, and researchers collaborating across wide disciplinary divides (e.g. sciences and humanities).
 The discussion will include reflection on challenges and opportunities they encounter, the specific awareness and skills they have developed in order to collaborate, and recommendations for others attempting similar feats.

-Each event will consist of a presentation, a 20-30 minute panel, followed by discussion with a general audience and socializing.
+Each event will consist of a presentation, a 20-30 minute panel, followed by discussion with a general audience.

 February 11, 2020 | 12:30-2:30 PM: Co-Producing the Tribal Climate Tool: Lessons in Collaboration Among Tribal, Academic, and Federal Partners.
 Presented by: Meade Krosby, Climate Impacts Group and Don Sampson, Affiliated Tribes of Northwest Indians